0x161e-swei/covert-channel-101/README.md

 sender and the receiver agree upon.
 However, our implementation of that approach never worked and after several attempts, we decided to give up on understanding the obscure function that maps addresses to cache slices on Intel processors.

-- The other challenges we ran into were very technical implementation details not mentioned in the any of the papers we read that we had to figure out by trial and error.
+- The other challenges we ran into were technical implementation details not mentioned in the any of the papers we read that we had to figure out by trial and error.
 We documented them in comments in the source code.

 [CS598CLF]: http://cwfletcher.net/598clf.html